giovannipbonin/ieee-program/IntroPython/8 Iterators Generators and Much More.md

 # Week 8: Iterators and Generators
-1.
 1. Thinking about creating new _types_
-1. Dealing with what happens when your code goes bad
-    - Errors and what to do about them

 # Sensentia Talk on Semantic Networks
 1. Natural Language Processing, AI, etc